gogins/csound-extended/README.md

 ## Building

-Currently, the only supported operating systems are Linux and Android.
-The code is generally "cross-platform" in nature and this build system could in the future be adapted to build for Windows or OS X.
+Currently, the only supported platforms are Linux, Android, and WebAssembly.
+The code is generally "cross-platform" in nature and this build system could be adapted to build for Windows or OS X.

 First clone the Git repository at `https://github.com/gogins/csound-extended.`